ocaml-bench/notes/apr19.md

 ### Initial OCaml multicore benchmarking site

-OCaml Labs put together an initial multicore benchmarking site [http://ocamllabs.io/multicore](http://ocamllabs.io/multicore).
+OCaml Labs put together an initial hosted multicore benchmarking site [http://ocamllabs.io/multicore](http://ocamllabs.io/multicore).
 This built on the OCamlPro flambda site by (i) implementing visualization in a single javascript library; (ii) upgrading to opam v2; (iii) updating the macro-benchmarks to more recent version.<sup>[15](#ref15)</sup> The work presented here incorporates the experience of building that site and builds on it.

 ## What we put together

 We decided to use operf-micro and sandmark as our benchmarks.
-We went with Codespeed as a visualization tool since it looked easy to setup and had instances running in multiple projects.
+We went with Codespeed<sup>[10](#ref10)</sup> as a visualization tool since it looked easy to setup and had instances running in multiple projects.
 We also wanted to try an open source tool where there is already a community in place.

 The system runs a pipeline: it determines that a commit is of interest on a branch timeline it is tracking.
 It builds the compiler for that commit given